justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

 &emsp; My first model was trained by fixing the board, i.e., the resources, roll numbers, and ships were all fixed.
 I found this network to train well and achieve an intermediate level of play.

-&emsp; The error of the model, as discussed in §4.3, is apparently partially inversely correlated with the number of turns taken to win the game.
+&emsp; The error of the model, as discussed in §4.3, is partially inversely correlated with the number of turns taken to win the game.
 The later drops in error can be attributed to increasing the batch size, which in turn averages out the spikes that can occur due to my MCTS algorithm.

 ![fixed error](fixed_error.png)

 &emsp; The number of turns the model took to win each game quickly decreased until it flatlined, winning each game in around 85 turns.
 I then decreased the learning rate, which brought it down to winning in around 77 turns.
+I then doubled the batch size to 2 for fine tuning.

 ![fixed turns](fixed_turns.png)

+&emsp; When I played against this model, I noticed that it excelled at early game strategy.
+Its initial settlement placements were strong and took me by surprise.
+During the middle game, I was on my toes—the model kept pace with me and I struggled to outscore it.
+However, during the end game the model began to seriously struggle.
+When I built settlements in positions where it wanted to settle, it would build a road to that settlement, thne realize it could settle there.
+The network likewise had a difficult time capitalizing on new resources: while I was able to take advantage of all of the resources I was receiving, quickly building settlements and cities, it seemingly stagnated.
+The final scores were 10, 8, and 7.

 ##### 5.2 A general network